SelfMadeSystem/Respect-List/README.md

 MasterDA - good guy to hang out with a chill as person (if you see this master you my dog bro on moms)

 OilFlush - decent at making clients and just has fun and is a fun guy to dick around with on servers.

+Failingclasses - Decent guy, is slowly learning java is a fat skid for potpvp <3 love you no homo sorrrrrrrrrry